basho/riak_shell/README.md

 'dev2@127.0.0.1': ✅ (connected)
 'dev1@127.0.0.1': ✅ (connected)
 ```

 **Note:** The `ping` command is not logged.
+**Note:** The unicode connected/disconnected icons only appear if the connection_prompt is set to on - it is off by default.

 To retry connecting to a node in your config file:
 ```